I bet that you’ve read the following advice on marketing blogs, in some form or another.

 Google has cracked down on spammy guest posting and keyword-rich anchor text guest post links.

-But, you can still post on relevant blogs and link to your own contextually relevant and useful content.
+But, you can still post on relevant blogs and add a follow link to your own contextually relevant and useful content.
 It might help you in ranking for long-tail keywords.

 This is where infographics can help you.
 You can use them to build contextually relevant backlinks from your article’s body.

 Brian Dean calls this easily scalable method the guestographic method.
 His results from on-page SEO infographic posts include an influx of referring domains and a 175.59% increase in organic traffic (vs. previous month).